 The Aztec Legacy Is Visible Today (Important)

-Once Mesoamerican history enters a child’s textbooks, it’s an ideal time to consider a trip to Mexico City.
+Once Mesoamerican history enters a child’s textbooks, it’s an ideal time to consider a trip to Mexico City with kids.

 Aztec legacy is by far probably one of the most overlooked aspects of Mexico City travel and very much reason to go, if you know what to look for.
 Here’s a quick summary.